jennschilling/jennschilling/README.md

 - :bar_chart: I do data visualization and analysis.
 - :books: I teach.
 - :paw_prints: I have a dog and a cat.
-- :cactus: I currently live in Arizona.
-- :heart: I love teaching, learning, R, data viz, and tea.
+- :heart: I love teaching, learning, R, data viz, reading, sewing, knitting, and tea.
-- :womans_clothes: I like to knit and sew clothes.

 You can find out more about me on my [website](https://jennschilling.me).